• English

 Shopping and Souvenirs in Tanta

-1. Tanta Market: As mentioned earlier, Tanta Market is a bustling and vibrant marketplace located in the city center, where you can find a wide range of goods, including fresh produce, spices, clothing, and souvenirs.
+1. Tanta Market: As mentioned earlier, Tanta Market is a bustling and vibrant marketplace in the city center, where you can find a wide range of goods, including fresh produce, spices, clothing, and souvenirs.

 2. Souk El Haraga: This market is located in the neighborhood of El Haraga and is known for its traditional handicrafts, including pottery, textiles, and embroidery.